jeremykenedy/laravel-blocker/README.md

 - [Screenshots](#screenshots)
 - [File Tree](#file-tree)
 - [License](#license)

-### About
-Laravel Blocker (LaravelBlocker) is a middleware interface to block users, emails, ip addresses, domain names, cities, states, countries, continents, and regions from using your application, logging in, or registering.
-The types of items to be blocked can be extended to what you think via a seed.
-The items you are blocking have a CRUD interface along with a softdeletes interface.

 Can work out the box with or without the following roles packages:
 * [jeremykenedy/laravel-roles](https://github.com/jeremykenedy/laravel-roles)